-The two-week training workshop is part of the project "Preventive conservation and enhancement of the collections of the Manjakamiadana Palace at the Palace of Andafiavaratra" conducted by UNESCO at the request of the Ministry of Communication and Culture of Madagascar and funded by a generous contribution from the Government of Japan.
+The two-week training workshop was part of the project "Preventive conservation and enhancement of the collections of the Manjakamiadana Palace at the Palace of Andafiavaratra" conducted by UNESCO at the request of the Ministry of Communication and Culture of Madagascar and funded by a generous contribution from the Government of Japan.

 The RE-ORG method was developed by ICCROM and UNESCO in 2011 to help museums improve the management of their collections in reserve and their use while respecting traditional know-how, local knowledge and cultural diversity.
-Gael de Guichen and Baba Keita, two experts from ICCROM, will lead the course for 10 days with the support of a national team formed by ICOM-Madagasikara.
+Gael de Guichen and Baba Keita, two experts from ICCROM, led the course for 10 days with the support of a national team formed by ICOM-Madagasikara.

-The participants will work on the royal collections that were rescued from the November 1995 fire of the Rova d'Antananarivo, better known as the "Queen's Palace."
+The participants worked on the royal collections that were rescued from the November 1995 fire of the Rova d'Antananarivo, better known as the "Queen's Palace."
 The collections were housed at the Palace of Andafiavaratra (former Palace of the First Minister) for more than 20 years.
 Before launching the course, UNESCO supported small works such as repairing the glass dome and securing windows and doors.

 "We are very grateful for the financial support of the Government of Japan and the technical support of UNESCO, ICOM-Madagasikara and ICCROM, which allow us to ensure the preventive conservation of our royal collections as well as the collections of other national museums for the benefit of all citizens of Madagascar," said Mme Lalatiana Andriatongarivo Rakotondrazafy, Minister of Communication and Culture.